Medical

 Vivek Sanjivani Department

 VIVEK SANJIVANI is An Initiative for Healthcare and Education of Ramakrishna Mission Home of Service, Luxa, Varanasi.
 This department offers Telemedicine services through Eleven Centres in which five Stationary Telemedicine Units (STUs) are fixed at a place and six Mobile Telemedicine Units (MTUs) are roaming.
-During 2022-23 we served 27,875 patients through our Stationary Telemedicine Units and Mobile Telemedicine Units and conducted Non-communicable Disease Screening (NCDS) for 18,878 patients.
-So, altogether we offered services to 46,753 patients which covered three districts including one aspirational district of Eastern Uttar Pradesh and one aspirational district of Uttarakhand.
+This remarkable initiative bridges the gap between medical expertise and remote communities, transcending geographical boundaries and bringing healthcare to the doorstep of those who need it most.
+During 2023-24, we served 32,658 patients through our Stationary Telemedicine Units and Mobile Telemedicine Units and conducted Non-communicable Disease Screening (NCDS) for 21,626 patients.
+Overall, we offered healthcare services to 59,553 beneficiaries which covered three districts including one aspirational district of Eastern Uttar Pradesh and one aspirational district of Uttarakhand.

-We extended our Telemedicine services to patients among which 55.25% were women and 83.93% were needy and under-privileged people from OBC, SC, and ST communities.
-NCDS were done for 18,878 New Beneficiaries in which 12015 were women.
-Psychiatrist’s consultations for Common Mental Disorder and Severe Mental Disorder (SMD) patients were done for 4432 in which 1930 were women patients.
-Treatments offered to epilepsy patients who visited 2306 times.
-556 women received Antenatal care (ANC).
+We extended our healthcare services to beneficiaries among which 54.2% were women and 83.2% were needy and under-privileged people from OBC, SC, and ST communities.
+NCDS were done for 21,626 New Beneficiaries in which 13,164 were women.
+Psychiatrist’s consultations for Common Mental Disorder (CMD), Severe Mental Disorder (SMD), Epilepsy patients were done for 7443 in which 3048 were women and 379 were children.
+From our centres, 417 women received Antenatal care (ANC).
 Most of the patients saved nearly Rs.
-600 per visit for Doctor’s consultation, diagnostic tests, and medicine.
-We tried to propagate Value Education to bring Overall Wellness in life for all the people.
-We extended Health education to promote healthy living among the rural mass.
+600 to 1000 per visit for Doctor’s consultation, diagnostic tests, and medicine.
+We tried to propagate Value Education mostly through Audio-visual mode to bring Overall Wellness in life for all the people.
+We extended Health education through Audio-visual mode to promote healthy living among the rural mass.

-Vivek Sanjivani is also engaged in “Shishu Tirth”- A Non-formal Primary Education programme to cater holistic education to kids, Health Education-based and Value education-based film Development, publication of books and research programmes.
-It conducts Foundation courses in Science and Mathematics, online teachers’ training, and teachers’ workshops.
-Multimedia-based Online Science and Communicative English classes are now being regularly conducted for rural children.
+Vivek Sanjivani is also engaged in “Shishu Tirth”- A Non-formal Primary Education programme to cater holistic education to 124 kids, Health Education-based and Value education-based film Development, publication of books and research programmes.
+It conducts Computer classes, online teachers’ training, and teachers’ workshops.

-Stationary Telemedicine Units (STUs) of Vivek Sanjivani: Five Stationary Telemedicine Units (STUs) have been established at different locations viz., Majhawan, Kalwari and Naugawan (district Mirzapur), Hinauta (district Sonbhadra) of Uttar Pradesh and Bakhpur (district Udham Singh Nagar) of Uttarakhand for providing medical services to the poor, needy and underserved people.
-These centres except Kashi provide telemedicine services generally three days per week on a regular basis.
+Stationary Telemedicine Units (STUs) of Vivek Sanjivani: Our Telemedicine Units are not merely a collection of wires and screens; it embodies compassion, innovation, and hope.
+Five Stationary Telemedicine Units (STUs) have been established at different locations viz., Majhawan, Kalwari and Naugawan (district Mirzapur), and Hinauta (district Sonbhadra) of Uttar Pradesh and Bakhpur (district Udham Singh Nagar) of Uttarakhand for providing medical services to the poor, needy and underserved people.
+Two sub-centres of Bakhpur STU have been started functioning.
+These centres provide telemedicine services generally three days per week on a regular basis.
 In our Telemedicine services we use internet communications and Cloud-based Realtime software solutions to provide clinical services to patients without an in-person visit at the Doctor’s chamber.

 Prefabricated Stationary Telemedicine Unit:

-One Prefabricated Stationary Telemedicine Unit has been installed at Kalwari, District Mirzapur.
+Two Prefabricated Stationary Telemedicine Units have been installed, one at Naugawan, District Mirzapur and one at Hinauta, District Sonbhadra.
 It is fully powered by Solar Power Backup system.
 These are supported under Corporate Social Responsibility (CSR) Healthcare Project of Tata AIG General Insurance Co.
 Ltd. We are thankful to them.

 Telemedicine Database Software: